 Skip to Content

 Definition: State news outlets primarily focus on government policy, politics or topics of public interest such as health or the environment within a single state.
-Regional news outlets focus on a geographic area larger than a single state such as a cluster of several Midwest states or a region that encompasses parts of more than one state.
-There are 59 state and 24 regional organizations in this study, making up 21% and 8% of the nonprofit news field in terms of number of outlets, respectively.
+Regional news outlets focus on a geographic area larger than a single state such as a cluster of several adjacent states or a region that encompasses parts of more than one state.
+There are 62 state and 24 regional organizations in this study, making up 20% and 8% of the nonprofit news field in terms of number of outlets, respectively.

 The Landscape

 State and regional outlets have grown steadily in number for more than a decade.
-Taken together, they now provide coverage of all 50 states, the District of Columbia and Puerto Rico.
-For the most part they are spread evenly across five major regions of the United States.
+Taken together, they now provide coverage of at least 48 states, the District of Columbia and Puerto Rico.
+They are spread evenly across four of the five major regions of the United States, but there are significantly fewer in the South.

-Mission & Impact: Nearly half of state and regional outlets primarily focus on in-depth, investigative reporting, with explanatory journalism emerging as another common focus.
-State and regional publishers cite revealing or preventing corruption or abuse of power, prompting governmental or institutional action, and building knowledge of a complicated issue as their top impact goals.
+Nearly half of state and regional outlets primarily focus on in-depth, investigative reporting, with explanatory journalism emerging as another common and growing focus.
+In our 2022 survey, state and regional publishers cited revealing or preventing corruption or abuse of power, prompting governmental or institutional action, and building knowledge of a complicated issue as their top impact goals.

 Revenue